Skip to Main Content

 • A 0.5 percent spread markup

 If you’re using Coinbase’s entry tier, you’ll be hit with at least 1.99 percent in costs.
 And they go up from there because the company uses a sliding scale.
 Want $10 of Bitcoin?
 You’re on the hook for a fee of $0.99 – or 9.9 percent – plus that 0.5 percent spread markup – for 10.4 percent all in.
-That’s not on just one side of the transaction, either.
+That’s not on the whole transaction, either.
 You’ll get hit coming and going.

 The effective percentage declines until your purchase is $200, and then the broker switches to a fee based on your payment method, starting at 1.49 percent (as above) and rising to 3.99 percent if you use a debit card.
 And you’ll still be paying that spread markup on top of it.

 That’s a confusing welter of fees and markups across payment methods, and it can be hard to navigate.
-So it’s better to skip the entry tier and move straight to Advanced Trade’s competitive prices.
+So it’s better to skip the entry tier and move straight to Advanced’s competitive prices.

 How we make money